 - from= val Assume the image is in the named color space.
-If no from= is supplied, it will try to deduce it from the image's metadata or previous --iscolorspace directives.
-If no such hints are available, it will assume the pixel data are in the default linear scene-referred color space. - key= name, value= str Adds a key/value pair to the "context" that OpenColorIO will used when applying the look.
-Multiple key/value pairs may be specified by making each one a commaseparated list. - unpremult= val: If the numeric val is nonzero, the pixel values will be "un-premultipled" (divided by alpha) prior to the actual color conversion, and then re-multipled by alpha afterwards.
-The default is 0, meaning the color transformation not will be automatically bracketed by divide-by-alpha / mult-by-alpha operations. - : subimages= indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+If no from= is supplied, it will try to deduce it from the image's metadata or previous --iscolorspace directives. - key= name, value= str Adds a key/value pair to the "context" that OpenColorIO will used when applying the look.
+Multiple key/value pairs may be specified by making each one a comma-separated list. - unpremult= val : If the numeric val is nonzero, the pixel values will be "un-premultipled" (divided by alpha) prior to the actual color conversion, and then re-multipled by alpha afterwards.
+The default is 0, meaning the color transformation not will be automatically bracketed by divideby-alpha / mult-by-alpha operations.

 This command is only meaningful if OIIO was compiled with OCIO support and the environment variable \$OCIO is set to point to a valid OpenColorIO configuration file.
-If you ask for oiiotool help (oiiotool - help), at the very bottom you will see the list of all looks that oiiotool knows about.
+If you ask for oiiotool help (oiiotool --help), at the very bottom you will see the list of all looks that oiiotool knows about.

-'''

 oiiotool in.exr --ociodisplay:from=lnf:key=SHOT:value=pe0012 sRGB Film -o cc.jpg

-'''